Build and Run Workflows

 Last ran: – Initially indicates Never before a Workflow is run, then identifies date and time information for when the Workflow was last run.
 While the Workflow is running, you see a green Running... status, along with a % complete value.

-From the Workflow drop-down, you can perform the following global Workflow actions, as long as you have permissions to perform those actions (actions that are not permitted will be grayed out) and as long as there are no unsaved changes (in which case, the entire menu will be unavailable within the Workflow, within the Workflows Summary, and for the Workflow context menu in the Navigation Tree):
+From the Workflow drop-down, you can perform the following global Workflow actions, as long as you have permissions to perform those actions (actions that are not permitted is unavailable) and as long as there are no unsaved changes (in which case, the entire menu will be unavailable within the Workflow, within the Workflows Summary, and for the Workflow context menu in the Navigation Tree):

 • Copy (requires Workflows - Add/Edit permissions) – Enables you to make a copy of the Workflow, which copies the key contents of the Workflow to a new Workflow.
 The newly created Workflow inherits the following from the source Workflow: initial search query, each query, comments, reports descriptions, and tags.
 The newly created Workflow does not inherit the Workflow name, search results, results Folder, culled results, or Lock option from the source Workflow.

 • Lock (requires Workflows - Lock/Unlock permissions) – Enables you to explicitly lock the Workflow, as long as you do not have any pending edits.
-This option will be grayed out if there are unsaved edits.
+This option is unavailable if there are unsaved edits.
 (A locked Workflow cannot be edited or deleted.)
 Once a Workflow is locked, the available option changes to Unlock.

 • Edit (requires Workflows - Add/Edit permissions) – Enables you to edit the Workflow name and/or description.
 You can edit the name or description regardless of whether the Workflow has been run (and you do not have to re-validate).
 However, you cannot rename a Workflow if it is running, if there are unsaved changes, or if it has been explicitly locked.